 RBGG has also authored briefs as Amici Curiae in the United States Supreme Court, multiple Courts of Appeals, and the California Supreme Court in some of the most significant cases of the day.

 - Amici Curiae Brief on Behalf of Deaf Advocacy Organizations in Ivy v.
-Morath: RBGG submitted a friend of the court brief on behalf of the National Association of the Deaf and six other deaf advocacy organizations urging the Supreme Court to recognize that a state-mandated driver education program must be operated and regulated by the state in a manner that is accessible to deaf individuals and in compliance with the Americans with Disability Act and the Rehabilitation Act of 1973.
+Morath, 137 S.Ct.
+414 (2016): RBGG submitted a friend of the court brief on August 30, 2016 on behalf of the National Association of the Deaf and six other deaf advocacy organizations urging the Supreme Court to recognize that a state-mandated driver education program must be operated and regulated by the state in a manner that is accessible to deaf individuals and in compliance with the Americans with Disability Act and the Rehabilitation Act of 1973.
+SCOTUS vacated the judgment and remanded with instructions to dismiss the case as moot on 10/31/16.

 - Amicus Briefs on Behalf of Survivors of Sexual Orientation Change Efforts: RBGG has submitted multiple friend of court briefs urging the Supreme Court to recognize sexual orientation as a suspect classification under the Equal Protection Clause of the Fourteenth Amendment in the recent marriage equality cases.
 See Obergefell v.
 Hodges, __ S.Ct. __ (2015); Hollingsworth v.
 Perry, 133 S. Ct.
 2652 (2013), and United States v.
 Windsor, 133 S. Ct.
 2675 (2013).
 We also submitted briefs in support of California and New Jersey laws enacted to protect minors from the serious harms caused by “sexual orientation change efforts” (SOCE), the dangerous “therapies” purportedly designed to “treat” homosexuality.
 See Pickup v.
 Brown/Welch v.
 Brown, 728 F.3d 1042 (2013), and King v.
 New Jersey, 767 F.3d 216 (2014).